Elderly care options include day centres, home care, residential care, and care homes. These terms can sound similar, but the choices are diverse.

 They can also maintain their regular routines and rituals, which can improve function, independence and wellbeing, especially if they have dementia.

 It is always a good idea to work out how much help your parent needs, the time of day when they struggle the most and the budget you have available, so that you can find the very best care for your family.
-Using an introductory agency like HomeTouch will provide you with reassurance that the caregiver has undergone all the necessary checks and has had their references followed up, as well as allowing you more control to choose the right person for your family.
+HomeTouch will provide you with reassurance that the caregiver has undergone all the necessary checks and has had their references followed up, as well as allowing you more control to choose the right person for your family.

 Day care centresCentres are available for the elderly to socialise and enjoy new activities and hobbies in a safe, supportive environment.
 They are usually held on weekdays and can provide a way of accessing care, as well as keeping your parent intellectually and socially stimulated.
 They can also allow you to work, rest or play a little, knowing that your loved one is safe and well-cared for.